jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 _'Gemstone detests Ringfinger.'_

-It didn't take a context-generator to realise any of these things, but Ruslan approved them all anyway.
-The power of this program would be when there were enough linked facts to ask it questions.
-Perhaps after this road-trip, some mystery of Shk Culture might be revealed.
-Wenjie would definitely praise them for that.
+It didn't take a context-generator to realise any of these things, but Ruslan approved the statements anyway.
+The power of this program would be when there were enough linked facts to ask it questions, and it wouldn't do to be too peculiar about the content this early.
+They even allowed themselves the hope that perhaps after this road-trip, some mystery of Shk Culture might be revealed.
+Wenjie would definitely praise them for cracking that problem.

 "Right.
 Ok.
 Well.
 What was the question again?"
 Ringfinger said.